chaboihenry/3blue1brown-simulation/README.md

 # 3Blue1Brown Physics Simulation

-A Python physics simulation that demonstrates elastic collisions between two objects to approximate the value of π, inspired by [3Blue1Brown's video on collision counting](https://www.youtube.com/watch?v=HEfHFsfGXjs).
+A Python physics simulation that demonstrates elastic collisions between two objects to approximate the value of π

 ## How It Works